AdaSalvadorAvalos/conditioned-morpher-transformer-model/README.md

 - `prob_dir`: Path to style probability data.
 - `save_dir`: Directory to save model checkpoints.

-2. **Model Parameters.** These parameters define the architecture of the Transformer-style model used for encoding and morphing audio.
+2. **Model Parameters.** These parameters define the architecture of the model used for encoding and morphing audio.
 ```
 model_params = {
     'num_codebooks': 9,